 CASH AND CASH EQUIVALENTS - Cash deposits of the Authority are held within the City's pooled portfolio.
 The City's pooled portfolio consists primarily of time deposits and other securities guaranteed by the United States Government or its agencies.
-At June 30, 2020, the Authority maintained a balance of \$2,743,998 in the City's pooled portfolio which represents 0.27% of the City's pooled portfolio.
+At June 30, 2021 and 2020, the Authority maintained balances of \$4,386,923 and \$2,743,998, respectively, in the City's pooled portfolio which represents 0.41% and 0.27%, respectively, of the City's pooled portfolio.

-The City's pooled portfolio is collateralized by securities held by the City or its agent in the City's name as of June 30, 2020.
+The City's pooled portfolio is collateralized by securities held by the City or its agent in the City's name as of June 30, 2021 and 2020.

-Please refer to the City's Comprehensive Annual Financial Report for additional information on the City's pooled portfolio, including required disclosures of risk and fair value measurement techniques.
+Please refer to the City's Annual Comprehensive Financial Report for additional information on the City's pooled portfolio, including required disclosures of risk and fair value measurement techniques.
 A copy of the City's separately-issued report can be obtained at www.cityoftulsa.org.